pret/pokered/README.md

 * Chatot4444 - Assisting with gym scaling code
 * Vortyne - Reused a bit of code from their pureRGB hack, which was used to assist with making MissingNo. stable.
 Assisted in bug fixes.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!
+* 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.

 Original README.md proceeding;
 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]